IRS Forms

 E‑File Is Mandatory, So Set Up Early

-The Taxpayer First Act requires electronic filing for exempt organization returns for tax years beginning on or after July 2, 2019.
+The Taxpayer First Act requires electronic filing for exempt organization returns for tax years ending July 31, 2020, and later.
 Use IRS‑authorized software, validate officer PINs, and monitor acceptances or rejections.
 If you receive a rejection, correct the XML and retransmit quickly to preserve timely filing.

 H4: E‑File Checklist You Can Reuse